JohnFBartlett/Markov-Chatbot/README.md

-# Python-Projects
+# Markov-Chatbot
-For personal projects that use at least a substantial amount of Python
+Python project that uses a flexible Markov model to produce any amount of text after training on a provided corpus.

+Some training corpora are provided in the Network_Maker folder, but data containing personal information from Facebook Messenger is not included.